pipoe2h/ansible-role-piddns/README.md

 =========

-This role install and configure your own Dynamic DNS service in a web hosting running CPanel and the dynamic dns client running in a Raspberry Pi with Raspbian
+This role install and configure your own Dynamic DNS service in a web hosting running CPanel and the dynamic dns client running in a Raspberry Pi with Raspbian.

 Requirements
 ------------